digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 Example: `2022-12-20`

-### start-date

-The date that the tree preservation order came into force, written in `YYYY-MM-DD` format.

-Example: `1984-03-28`

 ### confirmed-date

 The date a tree preservation order is confirmed as being in effect, and the tree or trees are fully protected.
 This comes after all objections have been considered.